AMAN-AKC/secure_exam/AUTHENTICATION_GUIDE.md

 ### Option 1: Use Demo Admin Account (Fastest)

 ```
-Email: admincct7v@secureexam.com
+Email: admin@secureexam.com
 Password: admin@123456
 Role: admin
 ```

-This account is pre-created in the system.
+This account is pre-created and always available in the system.

 ### Option 2: Create New Account (Register Flow)